CodeJockey/node-ninja/README.md

 ## Goals

-This is a fork of node-gyp, with the goal of removing the dependency on GYP and targetting the Ninja build system instead.
+This is a fork of node-gyp, with the long term goal of removing the dependency on GYP and targeting the Ninja build system instead.

+The current version is different from node-gyp in these significant ways:

+* It has better support for native stacks with multiple gyp files.

+* It supports incremental builds when pre-building against multiple Node.js ABI versions, when using a package like `prebuild`.

+* It is licensed under Mozilla Public License version 2.0.

+* It uses the [C4](http://rfc.zeromq.org/spec:22) contribution process, meaning your patches will be accepted rapidly, if they conform to some basic rules.

 ## How to Contribute